hyginn/qqid/README.md

 ## 6.1 Disclaimer and caution

-Although `qqid` has been written and tested with care, no suitability for any particular purpose, in particular no suitbility for high-value transactions, for applications whose failure could endager life or property, or for cryptography is claimed.
+Although `qqid` has been written and tested with care, no suitability for any particular purpose, in particular no suitability for high-value transactions, for applications whose failure could endanger life or property, or for cryptography is claimed.
 The source code is published in full and it is up to the user to audit and adapt the code for their own purposes and needs.

 &nbsp;